miromannino/miro-windows-manager/README.md

 # Miro's windows management

-Other Hammerspoon configurations and projects (e.g. [Spectacle](https://www.spectacleapp.com/)) move windows in halves using arrows, and in corners using other counterintuitive shortcuts, like letters.
-With this configuration you will be able to move the window in halves and in corners using only arrows.
+With this script you will be able to move the window in halves and in corners using your keyboard and mainly using arrows.
 You would also be able to resize them by thirds, quarters, or halves.

+Other projects (e.g. Spectacle) move windows in halves using arrows, and in corners using other counterintuitive shortcuts, like letters, which makes things confusing.

+This script needs Hammerspoon in order to works.

 ![example](https://github.com/miromannino/hammerspoon-config/raw/imgs/example.gif)